 The Translate app actually has a ton of other cool features.
 Here are just a few examples:

-- Conversation mode: this mode is engaged when you turn your iPhone on its side (landscape mode).
+- Conversation mode: This mode is engaged when you turn your iPhone on its side (landscape mode).
 Doing this will allow two different speakers to have a translated conversation using the same iPhone.

 - On‑device mode: As mentioned earlier, Translate features an on-device mode.
 This mode allows you to download language packs directly to your iPhone so you can translate conversations on-device.
-On-device mode not only give you privacy, but it means you can translate conversations even if you don’t have an internet connection.
+On-device mode not only gives you privacy, but it also means you can translate conversations even if you don’t have an internet connection.